Arrow Left BACK TO BLOG

 This historic church, commissioned by George Washington Vanderbilt and designed by Biltmore House architect Richard Morris Hunt, was completed in 1896.
 It is now the only church Hunt designed that is still standing.

-After four feet of muddy flood water receded from the sanctuary, the Cathedral’s original 46 quarter-sawn oak pews were removed and stored on the estate, along with more than 100 boxes of archival materials.
+After four feet of Helene’s muddy flood water receded from the sanctuary, the Cathedral’s original 46 quarter-sawn oak pews were removed and stored on the estate, along with more than 100 boxes of archival materials.

 Our Museum Services Furniture Conservators and members of our Housekeeping team cleaned the pews using soft bristle brushes and sponges dipped in hot water with a very small amount of standard dish detergent to help break up mud.
-After cleaning, furniture was left to dry in an area with good air circulation to minimize risk of mold growth.
+After cleaning, furniture was left to dry in an area with good air circulation to minimize the risk of mold growth.

 While the Cathedral Church, Parish Hall, and other buildings have now been cleaned and dried, Biltmore’s teams will continue to assist All Souls in preserving their historic collections.
 All materials will be returned when the church is able to store them safely.